To provide the highest standard of behavioral health services in a recovery-oriented system of care.

 - Access to enhanced care utilizing wellness-based or promising models: acupuncture, therapeutic journaling, yoga

-CODAC accepts Medicaid and Ritecare, as well as most forms of commercial insurance including: United Healthcare, Neighborhood Health Plans, Tufts and Blue Cross.
+CODAC accepts Medicaid and Ritecare, as well as most forms of commercial insurance.
+This includes: United Healthcare, Neighborhood Health Plans, Tufts and Blue Cross.